rob518183/tkg-lab/docs/bonus-labs/avi-ldap-auth/avi-ldap-auth.md

 ### 1. Create Auth Policy

-As of NSX ALB v20.1.7, ESSENTIALS tier licensing can not use UI to create policies and this action must be performed using the shell.
+As of NSX ALB v20.1.7, ESSENTIALS tier licensing cannot use UI to create policies and this action must be performed using the shell.

 #### Enterprise Licensing Instructions